26th – 29th

 Placemaking Europe explores transversal topics like gender, multigenerational places, place-based economic development, technology and smart cities, inclusive prosperity, creative bureaucracy, arts and culture, and more.
 This year’s festival will explore 4 overarching themes that correlate with these approaches to placemaking, as well as with the city of Strasbourg’s distinct goals.
 We aim to bring together knowledge and perspectives from around the world to explore:

 Placemaking can play a role in creating awareness for and addressing systemic inequalities within urban communities and spaces, and creating opportunities for all sectors of urban life and culture.
 How can we leverage a placemaking approach to help citizens to achieve their fullest potential while celebrating their humanity – no matter where they are from, who they are, what their beliefs and interests are, and what they have lived through.
+This includes topics like gender, age, wealth, culture, creative expression and public health.

 How can placemaking help to achieve a much needed balance between human culture and the natural environment?
 A transformation that catalyzes climate adaptation & resilience; green mobility; renewable energy transition (i.e. lowering the dependency on fossil fuels) and an increase in biodiversity is crucial to be able prevent or recover from climate-related disasters.